Pont de Recouvrance

-The Pont de Recouvrance (/fr/) is a vertical-lift bridge in Brest, France, across the river Penfeld.
+The Pont de Recouvrance (/fr/; Pont an adtapout) is a vertical-lift bridge in Brest, France, across the river Penfeld.
 Opened on 17 July 1954, it was the largest vertical-lift bridge in Europe until the opening of the Rouen Pont Gustave-Flaubert in 2008.
 It links the bottom of the rue de Siam to the quartier de Recouvrance, replacing a swing bridge (the pont National) destroyed by Allied bombardment in 1944.

 Each pylon is 70m high, and the 525-tonne lift span is 88m long.

 Trolley bus

 The bridge was crossed by trolleybuses from its opening in 1954 until the closure of the Brest trolleybus system, in 1970.

 Trams

 The lift span was renovated in 2011 to allow the new tram line to cross the bridge.
 The tram line opened by July 2012.